 These fractures are at risk of av...

-Avulsion fracture of the 5th metatarsal styloid, also known as a pseudo-Jones fracture, is one of the more common foot avulsion injuries, and accounts for over 90% of fractures of the base of the 5th metatarsal.
+Avulsion fracture of the 5th metatarsal styloid, also known as a pseudo-Jones fracture or a dancer fracture, is one of the more common foot avulsion injuries and accounts for over 90% of fractures of the base of the 5th metatarsal.

 Avulsion fractures of the knee are numerous due to the many ligaments and tendons inserting around this joint.
 They include 1: